-Anna Keeling is an IFMGA-certified mountain guide who grew up skiing in the Craigieburn Range.
-After years of traveling, guiding and adventure racing around New Zealand and the Earth, she and her family returned home in 2009.
+Anna Keeling is an IFMGA-certified mountain and ski guide who grew up skiing in the Craigieburn Range.
+After years of traveling, guiding and adventure racing around New Zealand and the world, she and her family returned home in 2009.
 Now based at Castle Hill Village in winter and in Salt Lake City, Utah (also in winter), the ‘Simper-Keelings’ make the most of their winters and brief spring/summers to ski and climb in their beloved environs.

 Alistair (Al) Moore

 NZMGA Ski guide Al Moore is a West Canterbury local who has lived in Oxford for the past 2 decades.
 He recreates and works in the Craigieburn basin.
 Passionate about being in the outdoors, Al enjoys many forms of outdoor activities including tramping, mountain biking, rock climbing, windsurfing, river rafting, kayaking, and skiing.
 Al also holds several NZOIA instructor awards.
 He has spent a considerable amount of time as a tertiary level outdoor educator, ski patroller, heliski guide and river guide.
-Al was actually Anna Keeling's first avalanche instructor in 1992 – so you can understand how lucky we are to have him on our guide team!
+Al was actually Anna Keeling's first avalanche instructor in 1992 – so you can understand how lucky we are to have this experienced practitioner on our guide team!
 Currently he splits his time between working as a builder (mostly at Castle Hill village) and ski guiding in Japan.
 He's married with two post teenage daughters and now considers himself an empty–nester.
 Any spare time is often spent at the family Bach at Lake Clearwater indulging in some of the aforementioned outdoor activities.